Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Construction and analysis of mappings on active elements

 The function $d$ has the following fundamental properties: \begin{lemma} For $h$ and $\Delta t$ sufficiently small, the relation \cref{ddef} defines a unique $\d(x,t)$, and $d \in C^0(\QGn) \cap C^{\lphi}(\ThGQ) $.
 Furthermore, there holds

-\end{lemma} \begin{proof} The proof follows similar lines as the proof of \cite[Lemma 3.1]{LR_IMAJNA_2018}.
-Differences originate from the fact that $\philin$ deviates from $\phix$ not only by spatial, but also temporal errors and that we have to involve the blending function $\b(x,t)$ which was not considered in \cite{LR_IMAJNA_2018}.
+\end{lemma} \begin{proof} The proof follows similar ideas as the proof of \cite[Lemma 3.1]{LR_IMAJNA_2018}.
+Differences originate from the fact that $\philin$ deviates from $\phix$ not only by spatial but also temporal errors and that we have to involve the blending function $\b(x,t)$ which was not considered in \cite{LR_IMAJNA_2018}.
+Furthermore, with the time-dependence more derivate terms become involved.
+We treat the proof of some basic properties in the main part and refer to appendices for the more technical proofs.

 \underline{Well-posedness of $d$}:\\ Define for fixed $\alpha_0 > 0$ on $\alpha \in [-\alpha_0 h, \alpha_0 h]$ at the point $(x,t) \in \QGn$ the function

 As $\phix \in C^{\lphi}(\QU)$, $g \in C^{\lphi}([-\alpha_0 h, \alpha_0 h])$ for $h\leq h_0$ sufficiently small.
 This allows us to apply the Taylor series theorem, leading to